Notable Quotes

 – Failure –

 It’s a mindset.
-Embrace failure, lean towards risk and embrace change.
+Embrace failure, lean towards risk and embrace beneficial change.
 If you’re doing it right, there is nothing to fear but success itself.

 – Personal Growth –